idea42co/quick-survery-directive/README.md

 An animated survey built with an Angular directive.
 Quicky build a survey with cool animations and reponsiveness.

 ##Usage
-- To use just include `quickSurveyDirective` as a dependency in your angualar module
+- To use just include `quickSurveyDirective` as a dependency in your angular module
 ```javascript
 	angular.module('Example', ['quickSurveyDirective'])
 ```